“Predictably Irrational” (2008) is a popular psychology book.

 - How to deal with a terrible boss when you have such a market-oriented boss

-- The Rule of Social Exchange for more on social exchange
+- The Rules of Social Exchanges for more on social exchange

 Chapter 5: The Influence of Arousal

 Humans also become irrational while in “special states”, for example when very emotional or when sexually aroused.

 It was chilling enough to read that 5% of men answered they’d give women drugs to have sex, and even chillier to read that number jumped to 26% when put in an aroused state.

 This is why, the author suggests, it would be a good idea to plan for altered states when we are actually sober.

 For example, systems that do not allow us to drive after drinking (also read “Nudge“).

 Chapter 6: Procrastination and Self-Control

 Our tendency to procrastinate gets worse when we have total freedom, and the quality of our work drops.